michaelmengistu/cryptography-algorithms-for-TI-Nspire/README.md

 # B-smooth-calculator
 Ti-inspire program that prints out a list of B-smooth numbers given a range and returns the amount of B-smooth numbers

-## How to run and use the server:
+## How to use function:
+- Function call: `b_smooth(X,B)`
-- place the server directory on a computer you want to host the server on.
+- Input X is the range between 1 to X that you want to find all B-smooth numbers
-- open a terminal in the server directory
-- run the server executable file by typing `./server -r <assign port number>` on the command line
-- to add files you want to store on the server, place them in the "BIMDC" directory
+- Input B is the B-smooth number
+- Prints a list between 1 to X of B-smooth numbers
+- Returns the amount of B-smooth numbers from 1 to X

+## Example of using function:
 ![](example.png)